ariaxhan/aria-portfolio/README.md

 # Aria's Portfolio Website

 Hi there!
 Welcome to my portfolio.
-Here, I'll be sharing my skills and projects in the field of Software Development. <br/>
+Here, I'll be sharing my skills and projects in the field of Computer Science. <br/>

 <h1 align="center">Personal portfolio</h1>